-On August 29, 2018, Nizar Lajnef, associate professor of engineering at Michigan State University, will be presenting “Toward Autonomous Self-Powered Self-Sensing Civil Infrastructure” during the Nondestructive Evaluation/Nondestructive Testing (NDE/NDT) for Structural Materials Technology for Highway and Bridges (SMT) and International Symposium for Non-Destructive Testing in Civil Engineering (NDT-CE) joint conference.
-The SMT and NDT-CE 2018 joint conference is being held at the Hyatt Regency New Brunswick in New Brunswick, NJ, from August 27–29.
+On August 29, 2018, Nizar Lajnef, associate professor of engineering at Michigan State University, presented “Toward Autonomous Self-Powered Self-Sensing Civil Infrastructure” during the Nondestructive Evaluation/Nondestructive Testing (NDE/NDT) for Structural Materials Technology for Highway and Bridges (SMT) and International Symposium for Non-Destructive Testing in Civil Engineering (NDT-CE) joint conference.
+The SMT and NDT-CE 2018 joint conference was held at the Hyatt Regency New Brunswick in New Brunswick, NJ, from August 27–29, 2018.

-Lajnef will highlight the progress of research funded through the Federal Highway Administration’s Exploratory Advanced Research Program that led to the development of a battery-free, wireless, multimetric sensing system for the continuous and autonomous monitoring of bridge components.
+Lajnef highlighted the progress of research funded through the Federal Highway Administration’s Exploratory Advanced Research Program that led to the development of a battery-free, wireless, multimetric sensing system for the continuous and autonomous monitoring of bridge components.